chem-274-A-master/problem-set-5/assignment.md

 Similar to the above, but profiling the `mcsim_psl.py` program with python's cProfile.
 There are no optimization levels, so only one profiler run needs to be done.
+You can visualize the results using a program called [snakeviz](https://jiffyclub.github.io/snakeviz/).
 Is there anything taking a surprising amount of time?

+## Documentation and Discussion

+Add answers to the questions from the sections above in your `README`.
+Your code should also contain a `Makefile` with targets for profiling the Python and C++ code.